GSA/challenges-and-prizes/_all-challenges/1140-mobilizing-and-empowering-the-nation-and-technology-to-address-loneliness-social-isolation-mental-health-innovation-challenge.md

      1. [June 26th webinar](https://acl.gov/MENTAL):  Addressing Social Isolation Through Technology Solutions
      2. [July 9th webinar](https://acl.gov/MENTAL): Successfully Engaging Older Adults & Adults with Disabilities via Technology Strategies and Best Practices
-  7. [Register](https://optum.webex.com/mw3300/mywebex/default.do?nomenu=true&siteurl=optum&service=6&rnd=0.9602163394084726&main_url=https%3A%2F%2Foptum.webex.com%2Fec3300%2Feventcenter%2Fevent%2FeventAction.do%3FtheAction%3Ddetail%26%26%26EMK%3D4832534b000000046a71413297acdf8c76d6d60dd7a6b8acab6433e5c8f27ae5c4329d1dc6066e20%26siteurl%3Doptum%26confViewID%3D166297728773533102%26encryptTicket%3DSDJTSwAAAAQ2pi9QM5FlFR8qVYNNFvD0nscme66yEp4k_dOb8y3W7g2%26) for the webinar to be held on Tuesday, July 30th at 3:00pm ET.

-  8. Eldercare Locator is a public service provided by the U.S. Administration for Community living, Administration on Aging that connects people to services for older adults.
+  7. Eldercare Locator is a public service provided by the U.S. Administration for Community living, Administration on Aging that connects people to services for older adults.
 Eldercare Locator can be navigated independently online or individuals can speak with a person via 800-677-1116.
 The Eldercare Locator has an open API that can be accessed at this link:  <https://eldercare.acl.gov/Public/Site_Utilities/API_Reg/API_Registration.aspx>.
 ---
 ### Description